Today’s Sociology: Ideology and Partisan Advocacy

 There are always good arguments on both sides of any complex issue, and no single perspective has a monopoly on truth.
 What is ‘socially just’ or the best path to social betterment are not clear and easily agreed upon.

 Ideas and beliefs should be freely and openly discussed, and conflicting viewpoints should be presented in a fair and dispassionate manner.
+Students learn the most from ideas that make them uncomfortable.
 This is how progress is made.
 Moreover, as the oft-cited John Stuart Mill points out, it is important to hear competing opinions in their most plausible and persuasive forms from people who believe them.

-Current sociology falls far short of these ideals.
-Faculty have the freedom to teach woke theories and to be as intersectional as they’d like.
-But there is reason for concern when it is taught to the exclusion of all other perspectives.
+Current sociology falls far short of these standards.
 Presenting only one point of view breeds confirmation bias, groupthink and pressure to conform.
 It also weakens one’s own arguments because they are not challenged.

 Sociology: The Academy’s Progressive Vanguard

-Although the woke insanity dominates much of the social sciences and humanities, sociology is unique for the almost complete absence of ideological diversity.
-In a systematic review of studies, Professor Yanor shows that liberal sociologists outnumber conservatives by forty-seven to one.
+While progressive dogmas have increasingly constricted the social sciences their grip is strongest in sociology which is teeming with woke fanatics and almost entirely conservative-free.
+There are almost three times more far-left faculty in sociology than in psychology or political science.
+In a systematic review of studies, Professor Yenor shows that liberal sociologists outnumber conservatives by forty-seven to one.
 Almost no one is openly right of center.
 One study found zero Republicans.
 Another found 12 conservative sociologists out of 6,000 in the US.
 Right of center sociologists are vastly outnumbered by self-identified “Marxists”.
-Thousands of sociology books and articles have been written from a variety of perspectives, including Marxist, liberal, progressive, feminist, intersectionalist, radical, and post-modernist.
+Thousands of sociology books and articles have been written from Left persepctives including Marxist, liberal, progressive, feminist, intersectionalist, radical, and post-modernist.
 To date, however, very few have been written from a conservative perspective.

 Universities Search for Conservative Sociologists

-Both the new ‘heterodox’ universities focused on viewpoint diversity (e.g. University of Austin) and the new conservative-leaning centers set up within established universities struggle to find sociologists.
+Even finding a conservative sociologist is an arduous task.
+Both new ‘heterodox’ universities created for viewpoint diversity (e.g. University of Austin) and conservative-leaning centers recently set up within established universities struggle to find sociologists.
 A new center at a major public university created by the state’s Republican legislature is full of conservatives and moderates from law, history, political science, and even anthropology.
-Still, they have been unable to find a sociologist in the field who would be mission-aligned.
+They have been unable to find a single sociologist in the field who would be mission-aligned.

-Sociological studies are rightly criticized for starting with a conclusion, and then finding evidence that supports it.
+Sociological studies are rightly criticized for beginning with their conclusion and, working backwards, finding evidence that they think backs it up.
 The oppressive nature of society is given.
-Basic ideological parameters e.g. pervasive systemic racism or racially biased policing are assumed from the outset and remain unquestioned.
-Systemc bias and oppression are the only acceptable explanations - all analyses proceed from there.
+Basic ideological parameters e.g. pervasive structural racism, are assumed from the outset and remain unquestioned.
+Systemic bias and the oppression of marginalized people are taken for granted - all analyses proceed from there.
 Methods are rigged to arrive at these ideologically preferred conclusions.
 Statistical malfeasance, evidence cherry-picking and intellectual dishonesty are common.

 A majority of sociologists believe that sociology “should analyze and transcend oppression”.
 In pursuit of this, they employ a progressive epistemology which judges the veracity of scientific findings as to how well they fit the prevailing narratives.
+The standard of evidence is different depending on what you are arguing.
 This is in contrast to the norms of science (disinterestedness, skepticism, universalism) put forward by Weber and Merton, and practiced by many sociologists in the past.

 Findings That Run Counter to Wokeness are Either not Reported or Rejected by Reviewers